Advanced Coach (Level 4)

 You may complete and be awarded the PG Diploma at the end of year two but find that you need to provide further evidence against the Level 4 Advanced Coach outcomes before being awarded a Level 4 Advanced Coach.
 You cannot however achieve the Level 4 Advanced Coach without meeting the assessment criteria of the PG Diploma.

-At the end of this programme of study you have the option to continue your studies and complete credits to make up the diploma to Masters level.
+At the end of this programme of study you have the option to continue your studies and complete credits to make the diploma up to Masters level.

 Application criteria